adamlemmo/deloitte-test/README.md

 ##Configuration options

 At the bottom of the index.html page, there is an object literal included that can be used to alter the animation speed in, delay and the speed out of the slides.
-Adjusting the highlighted numbers below will yield different animation speed results, care should be provided when using this, as too much speed could potentially limit the time taken to read a given slide, and too slow could give the impression that nothing is happening!
+Adjusting the numbers below will yield different animation speed results, care should be taken when using this, as too much speed could potentially limit the time taken to read a given slide, and too slow a value could give the impression that nothing is happening at all!

 ```javascript
  var sliderCustomiser = {